Natooz/MidiTok/README.md

 ### MIDI-Like

 Strategy used in the first symbolic music generative transformers and RNN / LSTM models.
-It consists of encoding the MIDI messages (Note On, Note Off, Velocity and Time Shift) into tokens as represented in a pure "MIDI way".
+MIDI messages (Note On, Note Off, Velocity and Time Shift) are represented as tokens.

 NOTES:
 * Rests act exactly like time-shifts.
 It is then recommended choosing a minimum rest range of the same first beat resolution so the time is shifted with the same accuracy.
 For instance if your first beat resolution is ```(0, 4): 8```, you should choose a minimum rest of ```8```.